- COURSE OUTLINE

 Biological & Agricultural Engineering Department, Texas A&M University

-Greg has been providing assistance to electric power suppliers and their customers for more than 30 years.
-He specializes in electrical industry structure, electrical energy systems and energy management, power quality, stray voltage in livestock facilities and irrigation safety and has experience in load profiling and forecasting, technical training and standards, energy management and power quality with such industry leaders as TXU Energy, Reliant and Xcel Energy.
+Greg has been aiding electric power suppliers and their customers for more than 35 years.
+He specializes in electrical energy systems and energy management, power quality, food and fiber processing and electrical industry standards.
 Greg has served as a research engineer for USDA-ARS, executive director of the Texas Agri-Business Electric Council—a liaison between the electric utility companies in Texas and Texas A&M University providing specialized training courses and technical assistance to member companies, a private industry consultant and for the last 4 years has split time between his consulting practice and teaching courses as a professor at Texas A&M University.

 Our education sponsors:

 Interested in sponsoring an event?
 Contact us.